 Brian Mulroney wins stunning landslide victory in 1984

-Thirty-four years ago, Brian Mulroney and his Progressive Conservatives won a record 211 seats out of 282 in the 1984 federal election on Sept.
+Thirty-five years ago, Brian Mulroney and his Progressive Conservatives won a record 211 seats out of 282 in the 1984 federal election on Sept.
 4 of that year.

 Mulroney ran a successful campaign, promising to pump up the economy, improve ties between Canada and the United States and work toward a better relationship between provincial and federal governments.